PelionIoT/pelion-edge-provisioner/README.md

     Note: As you are creating your own certificate authority, do not populate the X.509 properties in the `certificate-authority`section of the fcu.yml configuration file.

     **Upload the CA certificate** - You have to upload this CA certificate to Device Management to allow it to trust the device certificates signed by this CA and then connection to Device Management.
 Follow [this document](https://www.pelion.com/docs/device-management/current/provisioning-process/managing-ca-certificates.html) to learn about the various ways you can achieve this and also how to manage the lifecycle of the CAs.

+    Make sure to select "Enrollment" in the field "How will devices use this certificate".

 1. Firmware update authentication certificate (optional)